 Blogging is my full time job.
 I don’t go to work; at least not your typical 9-5 job anyway.
 Athena still fits into the “lap child” age and I’d like to take her on a trip around the world as my 2014 bucket list, but I don’t even know where to begin.
 I’d love to hear your suggestions on the best countries, tour companies, or adventures for a parent and a toddler.

 I’ve recently been looking into Curacao as a travel option for Athena and I. With the Curaçao Seaquarium, the Dolphin Academy, the Ostrich Farm, family beaches, beautiful weather, and direct flights from Charlotte it could actually be a toddler-friendly country.
 I might check it out before the new year begins.

+We want to participate in family cooking classes, sporting activities, outdoor adventures, tours, beach days, excursions, and the list goes on.
 83% of American families plan to take at least one vacation with family members, including young children, this year.
 Why should that market be isolated?
 They should be embraced!
 I want to travel around the world with Athena and continue to show the world that we are only restricted by our own imagination.

 Do you know of toddler-friendly countries or tour operators in other parts of the world?
 Please share them here and help make my 2014 bucket list dreams a reality.

 The more unrealistic we are with our dreams and goals the more we are able to achieve!